ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 QEMU has three main operating modes[^2]:

-* **User-mode Emulation**: Allows one to run a single program that was compiled with a different instruction set than that of the host machine.
+* **User-mode Emulation**: Run a single program compiled with a different instruction set than that of the host machine.
-* **System Emulation**: Emulates an entire computer system, including peripherals.
-This is what most people mean when they say "virtual machine".
+* **System Emulation**: Emulate an entire computer system, including peripherals.
+This is what most people mean when they say "virtual machine."
-* **Hypervisor Support**: As the name suggests, this mode has QEMU leverage a hypervisor (e.g., Linux Kernel-based Virtual Machine or KVM).
+* **Hypervisor Support**: As the name suggests, this mode has QEMU leverage a hypervisor (for example, Linux Kernel-based Virtual Machine or KVM).
 This is the most performant option.

-We'll be using the hypervisor support mode.
+This article demos hypervisor support mode.
 Below is an illustration showing the intended setup:

 ```text